 SOS Is A Business Development Marketing Advisor

-We work with specialty food and beverage businesses to help solve sales, marketing, product development, and brand management issues.
+We work with small to medium size businesses to help solve sales, marketing, product development, and brand management issues.
 Our primary focus is in the Specialty Coffee industry.

 “Selling a premium brand also requires a commitment to rigorous product development, branding, and marketing.” – David Schwartz, CEO, SOS

 Here are the top 6 current concerns of specialty coffee industry CEOs we advise:

 1. Cash Flow